basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 can be done by installing app `Nextcloud` on Windows (only tested on windows).
 After this sync you can also edit, move, add and delete ncp file pertaining to your account.

+### Configure ncp to update automatically
+on RPI run `incus exec ncp -- bash`
+In ncp container run `# ncp-config`
+In ncp-config
+* enable nc-autoupdate-nc; updates nextcloud version
+* enable nc-autoupdate-ncp; updates OS in the container
+* enable nc-notify-updates; so you see what is going on

 ## Debugging
 For debugging you have several options, some are: